 Foreman's new cornerman, Gil Clancy, laid down the law to Foreman between rounds: "He's hurt and you're hurt.
 The one that's gonna win is the one who wants it most."
 And with that he thrust his forefinger into Foreman's massive chest, saying, "Do you want it most?"

 "Sure I do, Gil," Foreman answered.
 But when he got off his stool for the fatal fifth, his knees quivered.The two combatants met in the center of the ring, both spent from their efforts and their pounding, both of and to each other, and commenced pummeling one another.
 A left hook drove Lyle's mouthpiece out of his mouth.

-"When the mouthpiece went," Lyle said afterwards, "I lost control of my breathing for a while.
+"When the mouthpiece went," Lyle said afterward, "I lost control of my breathing for a while.
 That was the main thing.
-I had split earlier in the week and it was too late to have new one made."
+I had split earlier in the week and it was too late to have a new one made."